supercakecrumb/my-eurovision-table/README.md

 - Implement real-time updates using WebSockets
 - Add more detailed statistics and visualizations
 - Improve error handling and user feedback
+- Set up comprehensive CI/CD pipeline with testing

 ## License

 © 2024 Aurorass.
 All rights reserved.

+## CI/CD with GitHub Actions

+This project uses GitHub Actions for continuous integration and delivery:

+1. **Automated Docker Builds**: Every push to the main branch triggers a build of the Docker image
+2. **Container Registry**: Images are automatically pushed to GitHub Container Registry (ghcr.io)
+3. **Versioned Tags**: Images are tagged with branch name, commit SHA, and 'latest' for the default branch

+To use the GitHub Actions workflow:

+1. Fork or clone this repository
+2. Go to your repository settings → Secrets and variables → Actions
+3. No secrets needed as GITHUB_TOKEN is automatically provided by GitHub

+The workflow file is located at `.github/workflows/docker-build.yml`